bongiozzo/musica_mustdie/output/band_enscogitans.md

 # Ens Cogitans

+Russian Progressive Doom Metal

-Дискография
+## Дискография

-"Heart Of The Way" 1996, Doom
+### "Heart Of The Way" 1996, Doom

+1. Stone Rill:
+a) Grain Of Sand (Intro)
+b) Stone Rill
+2. Fire From Within
+3. Search OF Kalokagathy (Original Version)
+4. Heart Of The Way:
+a) Prologue
+b) Heart
+c) Epilogue
+5. As The Heartbeat Evanishes In A Secret Moonlight Garden
+6. Through The Moonlight

-"Re-Vision / Pinnacle's Obsession" 1999, Doom
+### "Re-Vision / Pinnacle's Obsession" 1999, Doom

+1. Cage
+2. As I Want
+3. Dying In Your Hands Again
+4. Cage (Oversun Edit)
+5. No Place To Burn
+6. In My Single Day
+7. Sacred Sin ( I Feel )
+8. Way Out
+9. Falling

-"Disangelium" 2002, Progressive
+### "Disangelium" 2002, Progressive

+01. Suspiria
+02. Desert Of Rain
+03. All My Born Days
+04. Ground' Salt
+05. Canticles
+06. Karma

+Oleg Alimov - vocals
+Dmitry Kezhvatov - guitars
+Dmitry Lobanov - bass
+Sergey Ponkratiev - guitars
+Roman Shmelev - drums

+Music by Ens Cogitans
+Lyrics by Oleg
+Recorded through 2001-2002 at both Red Rose Studio (drums) and P&A DS Studio
+Mixed and mastered at P&A DS Studio, 2002
+Design and layout by Konstantin 'Bonez' Viktorov

-"Deigital Conflict" 2006, Progressive
+### "Deigital Conflict" 2006, Progressive

+1. Deigital Conflict 05:08
+2. Last Chance To Die In Time 06:14
+3. Just Another Way Home 05:29
+4. Recapping 02:07
+5. One Wish For Me 05:07
+6. Lake Of Perception (OWFM Trance Edit) 06:43
+7. Call My Name 04:50
+8. Rabbit And The Hole 05:46
+9. Sun In My Chest (Dancing Heh Kuh Rahs) 08:36

 ## Отношения с другими группами